-"AT CHANGE command (full screen mode, line mode, batch mode)" on page 45 Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+"AT CHANGE command (full screen mode, line mode, batch mode)" on page 45 Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 AT CURSOR command (full-screen mode)

 Provides a cursor controlled method for setting a statement breakpoint.
 It is most useful when assigned to a PF key.